Borrow once and repay regularly

 With an installment loan, you borrow once (up front) and repay according to a schedule.
 Mortgages and auto loans are typical installment loans.
 Your payment is calculated using a loan balance, an interest rate, and the time you have to repay the loan.
 These loans can be short-term loans or long-term loans, such as 30-year mortgages.

 Installment loan payments are generally regular (you make the same payment every month, for example).

 In contrast, credit card payments can vary: you only pay if you used the card, and your required payment can vary greatly depending on how much you spent recently.

 In many cases, installment loan payments are fixed, meaning they don't change at all from month to month.
-That makes it easy to plan ahead: your monthly payment will always be the same (see How to Calculate Loan Payments for a formula and calculators).
+That makes it easy to plan ahead as your monthly payment will always be the same.
 With variable-rate loans, the interest rate can change over time, so your payment will change along with the rate.

 With each payment, you reduce your loan balance and pay interest costs.
-These costs are baked into your payment calculation when the loan is made.
-To see how this happens in detail, learn how amortization works.
+These costs are baked into your payment calculation when the loan is made in a process known as amortization.

 Installment Loans and Credit

 Using installment loans can help your credit.
 A healthy mix of different types of debt tends to lead to the highest credit scores, and installment loans should be part of that mix.

 These loans suggest that you’re a savvy borrower; if you fund everything with credit cards you’re probably paying too much.